HearthSim/UnityHook/README.md

 Effects of the example
 - The game creates a non secure connection to the server (NOT over TLS);
 - All transferred network packets are being duplicated to another TCP stream.
+Given that a server is bound to both ports **30123** and **30124** on **localhost** at startup of the game.
+This hook has no effect on the game if no server is listening.

 What you need